 Always keep the bottle tightly closed after each use and practice good hygiene.
 When excess water or dirt gets into the container, microbial spoilage is inevitable.

 If you see visible molds or smell a foul odor, it’s best to toss the syrup.
+You can also use these maple syrup substitutes if you need to.

 Up Next: How Long Does Corn Syrup Last?